Lower Blepharoplasty Overview

 - Sagging begins in the cheek tissue

 Lower blepharoplasty is an eyelid surgery that creates a smoother transition from the lower eyelid to the cheek.
-There are many technical variations Dr. Kulbersh might use during a lower blepharoplasty to customize the procedure.
+There are many technical variations Dr. Kulbersh might use during a lower blepharoplasty to customize the eyelid procedure.
 The following are the steps taken for each concern:

 - The loose or wrinkled skin of the lower eyelid – A variety of modalities can address the aging skin.
 The excess skin can be removed by making a small incision underneath the eyelashes.
 If the skin has begun to thin, a chemical peel or laser resurfacing treatment can stimulate collagen production and rejuvenate the epidermis.